There are many different kinds of discussion groups on the Fediverse, but the most common works like this:

 - If you want to leave a group, unfollow it

 It’s somewhat similar to following hashtags, and people who have used email discussion lists will also find this structure very familiar.
+However, groups federate posts much more effectively than hashtags, and people on smaller servers will find them especially useful in discovering posts from all over the Fediverse.

 Where can I discover existing groups?